 The original compositions on SAY YES deliver finely wrought romantic balladry that takes its cue from classic soul balladry but gets just enough contemporary treatment so that it does not sound “retro.”
 And always, there is a hint of jazz in Phil’s phrasing.
 In short, the album is state-of-the-art Phil Perry, exalting and explicating the many facets

 Phil Perry has been devoted to music from a young age.
-Born and raised in East St. Louis, Phil was exposed to the art of great singing early in life.
+Raised in East St. Louis, Illinois, Phil was exposed to the art of great singing early in life.